-Spanish for cypress, the Sabine River, or Rio Sabinas, was named for the majestic stands of trees sheltering the diverse people living along the river’s edge.
+Spanish for cypress, the Sabine River, Rio Sabinas, was named for the majestic stands of trees sheltering the diverse people living along the river’s edge.

-The blending of many cultures inspired this cuvée of crisp sweetness of black and bronze muscadine grapes.
+The blending of such cultures inspired this cuvée of crisp sweetness of our estate-grown black and bronze muscadine grapes.
 Fruit-forward, this wine exudes cranberry and apples followed by subtle hints of honeydew, white flowers, and lime.